 Using the System

-As you generate cash, you are going to want to have it invested in the most tax-efficient manner possible.
-That means taking advantage of your 401k, and an individual retirement account such as a Traditional IRA, Roth IRA, or SEP-IRA just to name a few.
-Here, if wisely and prudently invested, those funds can blossom into a torrent of capital gains, dividends, and interest, all of which is plowed back in to generate even more profits.
+You'll want to invest your cash in the most tax-efficient manner possible.
+This means taking advantage of your 401k, and perhaps an individual retirement account such as a traditional IRA, Roth IRA, or SEP-IRA.
+Those funds can blossom into a torrent of capital gains, dividends, and interest if they're wisely and prudently invested, all of which is plowed back in to generate even more profits.

 Traditional IRAs offer tax-deferred growth—you won't pay taxes on your earnings until you withdraw them.
 Roth IRAs offer tax-free growth.
 You won't pay tax on your earnings at all if you meet the qualifying rules.

 401(k) plans are also tax-deferred, and you can select your own investment options.